hmccode/hmccode.github.io/demo/index.md

 - Everything else matches the current apps.
 - There is an important feature demoed here which is to allow members to invite other members.
 Currently that form is available inside the `My Account` page.
 But it can be surfaced up if need be.
 Also...if running in a real device, the app will show the contacts available in the app which allows members to select friends to send invitations to.
 - Unfortunately we cannot yet demo an invitee signing in to the app!
 But the app will have some sort of watermark to indicate an `invitee` mode, allow only 2-3 discount codes be revealed and an expiration date of a week.
+- The `Program Performance Report` shown on this site is also work in progress.
+We are working to make this much better.
+But the main idea is that we are bringing all the data related to program performance in this report.
+- While not obvious, please note that `Program Performance Report` actually has 6 pages!
+So make sure you navigate through them all by clicking the page indicator at the bottom of the report.